 \section{Introduction}

+\eit{} \cite{cheney1999a,holder2010a} is a well established technology for imaging of the interior electrical conductivity in a body or object from electro-static surface measurements.
+Applications in medical imaging include early detection of breast cancer \cite{zou2003a}, bedside monitoring of the lung function \cite{reinartz2019a}, and hemorrhagic stroke detection \cite{malone2014a}.
+The inverse problem in \eit{} is highly ill-posed due to the diffusive nature of electric signals, and consequently reconstructed images have low resolution.
+A potential remedy can be found in hybrid imaging techniques that exploit the interplay between different physical phenomena.

-\Aet{} is a hybrid imaging technique combining electro-static boundary measurements as in \eit{} \cite{calderon1980,cheney1999a,holder2010a} with an ultrasound component with the aim to provide tomographic images with much better contrast and resolution compared to images produced by \eit{} alone.
-The ultrasound wave is emitted into the object and passes through the object causing local contraction and expansion of the medium due to the acoustic pressure.
-The changes produce slight local volume deformations inducing a small change of conductivity and thus changing the measurements at the boundary\cite{jossinet1998phenomenology,lavandier2000experiemental}; this effect is refered to as \emph{acousto-electric interaction}, \emph{acousto-electric modulation} or the \emph{acousto-electric effect}.
-The inverse problem is then to obtain the conductivity from these wave-dependent electro-static boundary measurements.
+\aet{} \cite{zhang2004a} is a hybrid imaging technique combining the electro-static boundary measurements of \eit{} with ultrasound.
+The aim is to provide tomographic images having much better contrast and resolution compared to images produced by \eit{} alone.

+The experimental procedure is as follows: An ultrasound wave is emitted by a transducer and propagates through the object.
+The acoustic pressure causes local contractions and expansions, and these small volume deformations induce a slight change of conductivity; this effect is referred to as \emph{acousto-electric interaction}, \emph{acousto-electric modulation} or the \emph{acousto-electric effect} \cite{jossinet1998phenomenology,lavandier2000experiemental}.
+As a consequence of the change in conductivity the electro-static boundary measurements change as well, and the inverse problem is then to obtain the conductivity from these acoustically excited EIT measurements.

-\eit{} is a well established technology in medical imaging, for instance for the bedside monitoring of lung function. \eit{} would also make sense for cancer detection due to high contrast in the electric properties of cancerous tissue compared to healthy tissue, but the low of resolution is a great concern.
-A remedy can be found in hybrid imaging modalities for instance \aet{}.
-Our work in this paper is inspired by the use of \aet{} for breast cancer imaging.
-Our studies are conceptual and computational rather than data driven, so specific parameter values are not relevant.
+Our work in this paper is inspired by the use of \aet{} for breast cancer imaging and parameters in simulations are chosen accordingly.
+The study is, however, conceptual and computational rather than data driven.

-\aet{} requires complete knowledge of the waves that travel through the object.
-This, in turn, requires complete knowledge of the object's sound speed.
-However, in many applications, the object's sound speed is not fully known; only a rough estimate of the magnitude is provided and can be used in the inversion framework.
-In breast tissue it is reasonable to model the sound speed to be constant, with variations up to 10\% \cite{oksanen2014photoacoustic}.
+\aet{} assumes complete knowledge of the propagating waves through the object, and this, in turn, requires complete knowledge of the sound speed of the object.
+However, in many applications, the sound speed is not fully known; only a rough estimate of the magnitude is provided and can be used in the inversion framework.
+For instance, in breast tissue it is reasonable to model the sound speed to be constant with spatial variations up to 10\% \cite{duck2013physical}.